-The teaching assistants in EG 1004 will collect data produced in each lab exercise and place it in tables or as scans in the Lab Documents section on eg.poly.edu.
+The teaching assistants in EG1004 will collect the data and lab notes produced during each lab exercise and place it in tables or as scans in the Lab Documents section on eg.poly.edu.
+(Check all tabs in Lab Documents for data and lab notes.)
 All tables in a lab report must use a single format so if the teaching assistants have used different formats for two or more tables and those tables will be used in a report, those tables must be converted to the same format.
-Tables can be created in Word at the Insert tab.
+Tables can be created in Word at the Insert tab or in Excel, which is the preferred format.